LamininSolutions/mfsql-connector/source/procedures/spMFGetMFilesAssemblyVersion.rst

 Warnings
 ========

-This procedure returns to M-Files Version on the M-Files Server and not the SQL Server When the procedure to update the assemblies fail, the CLR will have been deleted with reinstatement.
+This procedure returns to M-Files Version on the SQL Server When the procedure to update the assemblies fail, the CLR will have been deleted with reinstatement.
 When this happens the MFiles version must be updated manually in MFSettings table.

 Examples